-Thankfully the microbiome is quite resilient, and adopting a gut-healthy diet can begin to improve microbial health (and the way you feel overall) right away—often after a single meal!3 Eating for your gut health typically consists of eating a wide variety of plant foods in their natural states, including leafy greens, cruciferous veggies, prebiotic foods (like apples, onions, asparagus, and bananas), healthy fats (including nuts, seeds, and avocados), and probiotic-rich foods (like kefir, sauerkraut, and kimchi)—while avoiding processed foods, artificial additives, pesticides, GMOs, unhealthy fats, and refined sugar.
+Thankfully the microbiome is quite resilient, and adopting a gut-healthy diet can begin to support microbial health (and the way you feel overall) right away—often after a single meal!3 Eating for your gut health typically consists of eating a wide variety of plant foods in their natural states, including leafy greens, cruciferous veggies, prebiotic foods (like apples, onions, asparagus, and bananas), healthy fats (including nuts, seeds, and avocados), and probiotic-rich foods (like kefir, sauerkraut, and kimchi)—while avoiding processed foods, artificial additives, pesticides, GMOs, unhealthy fats, and refined sugar.

 Choosing gut healthy foods isn’t complicated.
 For many of us though, the biggest obstacle to making the change is the cost.
 Let’s face it, organic whole foods can get pricey!
 But don’t give up, it truly is possible to give your gut some love at every meal—without breaking the bank.